miketabb33/google_worm/README.md

 I looked over the google books api documents for a way to increase the short term rate limit but was not able to find the information to do so.
 The type-ahead search was fun to build but the decision was made to remove the feature because it interfered with the core purpose of the app.

+3. Errors in the console after deleting a query and typing a new one.

+I deleted a query and typed a new one many times and didnt see any errors in the console.
+Its worth noting that at this point I have addressed other errors, like fixing the warnings in the console and having removed the type-ahead search feature.
+These changes to the code may have fixed the seen error.